lillieharlow/Assignment-2-Custom-Software-Application/testing_report.md

 ### Commits & Version History
 Committing frequently provided a safety net for my developing work, helping capture the evolution of my project with 112 commits.
 The beginning of this project saw two major shifts in project direction, which were reflected in my commit history.
 Originally wanting to create a Virtual Pet Application and then an application that was based around animal facts and quizzes.
 Completely seperate to the project created, in hindsight, I should have branched at these points to isolate these changes and switched the new branches to main branch.

 At times, my commit messages were vague or confusing, which made it hard for me to understand my project history when a revisit was needed.
-Improvements can definitely be made by adopting a more conventional commit message style in future projects e.g. `feat: New branch testing` or `Merge pull request #2 from lillieharlow/testing`, seen in the projects final commit messages.
+Improvements can definitely be made by adopting a more conventional commit message style in future projects e.g. `feat: New branch called TDD_testing.
+Implement standard TDD testing.` or `test: title_upper method added to class Task in tasks.py PASSED.`, seen in the projects final commit messages.
 This will greatly increase clear communication, readability, and tracking of future projects.

 Version history came in very handy when I accidentally deleted my `README.md` file.
 I was able to quickly restore it from a previous commit.